 CRRs are recorded at fair value based almost entirely on the most current auction prices published by the California Independent System Operator (ISO), an objective source.
 The impact associated with discounting is negligible.
 Because auction prices are a less observable input, these instruments are classified as Level 3.
 Auction prices range from \$(8) per MWh to \$8 per MWh at a given location, and the fair value of these instruments is derived from auction price differences between two locations.
-Positive values between two locations represent expected future reductions in congestion costs, whereas negative values between two locations represent expected future charges.
-Valuation of our CRRs is sensitive to a change in auction price.
-If auction prices at one location increase (decrease) relative to another location, this could result in a higher (lower) fair value measurement.
+Positive values between two locations represent expected future reductions in congestion costs, whereas negative values between two locations represent expected future reductions in congestion costs, whereas negative values between two location increase (decrease) relative to another location, this could result in a higher (lower) fair value measurement.
 We summarize CRR volumes in Note 7.
 Realized gains and losses associated with CRRs are recorded in Cost of Electric Fuel and Purchased Power, which is recoverable in rates, on the Condensed Consolidated Statements of Operations.
 Unrealized gains and losses are recorded as regulatory assets and liabilities and therefore also do not affect earnings.